GravityMedia/Stream/README.md

 ##Usage##

-Currently input/output streams for resources and files are implemented.
+Currently input/output streams for resources and files are implemented

 ###Resources###

+Pipe contents of input stream to output stream

 ```php
 require 'vendor/autoload.php';